evfleet/tailwindcss-radix-scale/README.md

 @tailwind utilities;
 ```

-Then use the library in your Tailwind config to generate the classes you'd like to use
+Then use the library in your Tailwind config to generate the classes you'd like to use.

 ```js
 import { generateRadixScale } from "tailwindcss-radix-scale";